lolaedun/lolas-boutique/README.md

   - Profile for both user and admin have been tested and work as expected.
 Screenshots have been provided in the features section above.

 - KEYS
-  - I wasn't sure if keys had been accidentally pushed to github during switching of databases so to be sure I recycled the keys and generated new ones ensure security and integrity of the site has been maintained.
+  - I wasn't sure if keys had been accidentally pushed to Github during switching of databases from SQLite to PostGres so to be sure I recycled the keys and generated new ones ensure security and integrity of the site has been maintained.

 ## Bugs

+### **Profile page not showing for logged in users**

+* **Bug**
+Profile page not showing on deployed Heroku site after migrating, switching to Postgres and pushing changes via Github.
+Page showing on local server.

+* **Fix**
+Accidentally created a file thinking it was a folder holding the css in the static folder which caused issues mirroring files into the staticfiles folder.
+Manually moved and relinked folders and redeployed.

+* **Verdict**
+Profile page working on deployed site as expected.

 ## **Technologies used**